Our environment is a key component of success.

 Many people experience peak energy during the first half of the day.

-However, many of us begin our days with shallow work (emails, social media, and other distractions).
+But many of us begin our days with shallow work–emails, social media, and other distractions.
 These are better reserved for later in the day when our energy is waning.

 Bottom line: Focus on important work when you experience peak energy.

+And to be more productive, we can make decisions easier to execute.
 For instance, packing your gym bag the night before will give you fewer excuses to avoid the gym in the morning.
-This makes it easy and inevitable.
+As a result, taking action becomes easier.

 Remove Negative Habits by Making Them Harder